-- 3.14 NIEN's average contribution rate to the DC section at time of the 2014 actuarial valuation was 5.2% of pay in respect of retirement benefits.
-The valuation report showed further contributions at an average of 3.9% of pay in respect of death and ill health benefits (consistent with the estimates of 3.7% of pay from 1 April 2012, increasing to 4.3% of pay at 1 April 2015).
-Contributions were also paid to meet administration expenses (0.4% of pay) giving a total of 9.5% of pay as an average at the 2014 valuation.
-This is an increase from 7.7% at the 2009 valuation. - 3.15 Figure 3.2 shows the range of member contribution rates payable by NIEN into the DC section, including the minimum rate, the average rate at the time of the 2014 valuation and the maximum rate (for a member who personally contributes at least 7% of pay and is eligible for the extra contributions due to long service).
+- 3.18 At time of the 2014 actuarial valuation (the most recent valuation at the time of our last review), NIEN paid an average of 9.5% of pay in respect of retirement benefits.
+This compares to an average of 14.2% of pay at the 2022 valuation, an increase of 4.7% compared with the 2014 valuation.
+This increase was driven by: - An increase in matching employee contributions (increased by 2.8% of pay).
+This does not seem unreasonable given the change in minimum contributions and maximum amount of contribution matching since the last review. - An increase in and death and ill-health benefits (increased by 1.9% of pay).
+This does not seem unreasonable given the membership is getting more mature. - 3.19 Figure 3.2 shows the range of member contribution rates payable by NIEN into the DC section.
+This reflects the minimum rate, the average rate at the time of the 2022 valuation and the maximum rate (for a member who personally contributes at least 8% of pay and is eligible for the extra contributions due to long service).